Online Payments

 February 4, 2023

 These days, people are using online payments and credit cards to pay for nearly every type of product and service imaginable.
 Most people prefer the convenience that comes from paying instantly and from anywhere.
 Yet, many lawyers are lagging behind on offering modern billing options, stubbornly limiting payments to cash and paper checks.
-There are plenty of reasons why this might be the case, from ethical concerns to a lack of technological know-how.
-Whatever the reason, one thing is abundantly clear: attorneys who don’t accept credit cards and other modern payment methods are missing vital opportunities to improve cash flow and meet client expectations.

 If your firm isn’t yet accepting credit cards, it’s not too late to start.
 Legal billing and payment software has made it easier than ever for attorneys to accept and manage payments online.